arshadmaryam-stack/roadrunner/README.md

 * Arcade
   * install by running `pip install arcade` in the terminal

-# installing
+# Installing
+1. Download or clone the project folder.
+2. Ensure Python 3.13 and Arcade are installed.
+3. Keep all files (code + assets) in the same directory.

-# executing program
+# Executing Program
-Run this to play the game!
+Run this to play the game:
 `python main.py`

 # Authors